 The keyword TRUES can be used to calculate the true solvation free energy, which is the final heat of formation plus solvation free energy for the geometry in solution minus the final heat of formation for the gas-phase geometry.
 The keyword TRUES, used in a run with one of the solvation model keywords causes the program to calculate this quantity.
-To use a known or previously calculated heat of formation for the gas-phase geometry, the TRUES keyword must be used in conjunction with the "HF1SCF=x" or "HFOPT=x" keywords.
+To use a known or previously calculated heat of formation for the gasphase geometry, the TRUES keyword must be used in conjunction with the "HF1SCF=x" or "HFOPT=x" keywords.

 The "HF1SCF=x" keyword specifies that x is the heat of formation calculated in the gas-phase by a 1SCF calculation from the geometry present in the .dat or .inp file in which the HF1SCF=x keyword appears.
-Similarly, the "HF0PT=x" keyword specifies that x is the heat of formation calculated in the gas-phase from the optimized gas-phase geometry.
-(NOTE: When using HF0PT or HF1SCF, the Hamiltonian used to obtain the heat of formation and optimized geometry should be consistent with the parameterized model to be used for the solvation calculation.
-In other words, a heat of formation calculated with the AM1 Hamiltonian should be used solvation calculations involving the AM1 Hamiltonian, and a heat of formation calculated with the PM3 Hamiltonian should be used in solvation calculations using the PM3 Hamiltonian.
+Similarly, the "HFOPT=x" keyword specifies that x is the heat of formation calculated in the gas-phase from the optimized gas-phase geometry.
+(NOTE: When using HFOPT or HF1SCF, the Hamiltonian used to obtain the heat of formation and optimized geometry should be consistent with the parameterized model to be used for the solvation calculation.
+In other words, a heat of formation calculated with the AM1 Hamiltonian should be used solvation calculated with the PM3 Hamiltonian should be used in solvation calculated with the PM3 Hamiltonian.
 Failure to supply the correct heat of formation can lead to disastrous results!)
-The "HF1SCF=x" and "HF0PT=x" keywords have no effect if used without the TRUES keyword.
+The "HF1SCF=x" and "HFOPT=x" keywords have no effect if used without the TRUES keyword.